wasm-forge/ic-rusqlite/docs/src/creating_canister.md

 ## Accessing the Database

-Internally, the `ic_rusqlite` uses (stable structures)[https://github.com/dfinity/stable-structures].
+Internally, the `ic_rusqlite` uses [stable structures](https://github.com/dfinity/stable-structures).
 The database connection is established with the first call to `ic_rusqlite::get_connection()`.
 You don't need to explicitly create the database or the memory manager, unless you also use other stable structures in your build.
 The virtual memories `200..210` are used for the canister's file system, and the virtual memory `120` is used as a storage for the database file.

 ```admonish note
 Mounting a virtual memory onto a file is a special feature of [`stable-fs`](https://github.com/wasm-forge/stable-fs) that makes I/O operations with that file faster.